A derivability criterion based on the existence of adjunctions: Derivability criterion.

 \section{Derivability criterion.}

-The derivability criterion introduced here is motivated by the Quillen derived adjunction theorem (\cite{Q}), as generalized by G. Maltsiniotis (\cite{M}):\\[0.2cm] \textbf{Derived adjunction theorem.} \textit{Let $F:\mc{C}\rightleftarrows \mc{D}: G$ be a pair of adjoint functors.
-Assume that there exists $\mathbb{L}F$, the absolute left derived functor of $F$, and $\mbb{R}G$, the absolute right derived functor of $G$.
+In this section we introduce the derivability criterion (Theorem \ref{criterionLF}), and study the composition of derived functors in the presence of adjoints.
+We begin by recalling Quillen's Derived Adjunction Theorem (\cite{Q}), as generalized by G. Maltsiniotis (\cite{M}):\\[0.2cm] \textbf{Derived Adjunction Theorem.} \textit{Let $F:\mc{C}\rightleftarrows \mc{D}: G$ be a pair of adjoint functors.
+Assume there exists $\mathbb{L}F$, the absolute left derived functor of $F$, and $\mbb{R}G$, the absolute right derived functor of $G$.
 Then

 is a pair of adjoint functors.
 In addition, the adjunction morphisms $a':\mbb{L}F\comp \mathbb{R}G \rightarrow 1$ and $b':1\rightarrow \mathbb{R}G\comp\mbb{L}F$ may be chosen in such a way that the two squares below commute